pinoniq/dependency-container/Readme.md

 # Dependecy Injection Container for Node

-A simple DIC based heavily on the Symfony DI Component.
+A simple DIC and ServiceLocator based heavily on the Symfony DI Component.

+## Concepts

+A container loads a requested service using a given ServiceLocator.

+But, we have require, right?

+## Differences with require and it's ../ hell

+A small lists, because lists are cool:

+* require does not support alias
+* require does not support parameter binding
+* require tends to be a pain in the *ss with it's relative paths
+* require kind of enforces tight coupling of implementations

 ## Installation